diogotcorreia/master-thesis/docs/content/ch02-background.typ

 While the program is expecting to deserialise an object of type `Foo`, an attacker provides a payload that results in an object of type `Bar`.
-Since `Foo` is a superclass of `Bar`, the program continue running without any issues, but it has unexpectedly executed potentially malicious code.
+Since `Foo` is a superclass of `Bar`, the program continues running without any issues, but it has unexpectedly executed potentially malicious code.

 #figure(caption: [Example showing how deserialising data can result in #gls-shrt("rce")